 Typing in Yiddish on a Mac

 This guide covers the basics of how to type in Yiddish on a Macintosh computer.
 I specify “Mac” because the instructions require you to install Yiddish Klal, a QWERTY keyboard layout that I originally put together for personal use.
 (I also made a version for Chromebooks.)
-The keyboard has been tested on a MacBook Air running OSX Yosemite and a MacBook Pro running Sierra and Mojave.
+The keyboard has been tested on a MacBook Air running OSX Yosemite and a MacBook Pro running macOS Sierra, Mojave, and Sonoma.
 The keyboard is free to use and distribute (see license disclaimer below).

 Please click here for a list of external resources based on Yiddish Klal.